ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 {PANEL/}

-## Enabling Communication Between Servers: Importing and Exporting Certificates
+{PANEL: Enabling Communication Between Servers: Importing and Exporting Certificates}

 There are various situations where developers need to create a database with partial access to another server.
 For example, a source server may contain sensitive information that should not be exposed to the public, but also contain databases that need to be exposed with limited access.